Mumbai weather updates: City continues experiencing hot and humid climate; AQI in ’good’ category

-The weather department's data showed that the city observatory in Colaba recorded a maximum temperature of 34.2 degrees Celsius and a minimum temperature of 26.3 degrees Celsius
+Santacruz observatory in suburban Mumbai recorded a maximum temperature of 34.7 degrees Celsius and a minimum temperature of 25.6 degrees Celsius

 ADVERTISEMENT